hellonico/origami-fun/README.md

-This is an opencv generated wrapper for Clojure which allows some of the opencv code to be written in a concise way.
+This is the playground for [origami](https://github.com/hellonico/origami), an opencv generated wrapper for Clojure which allows some of the opencv code to be written in a concise way.

 ```
 (require